troy-skim/github-classroom-practice-run-java/README.md

 ### Set up the testing framework

 In the sample assignment, we have included code that will tell you whether the code in the project is running correctly.
-Set up the testing framework in Visual Studio Code:
+Set up the testing framework in Visual Studio Code.
+[A video tutorial](https://www.youtube.com/watch?v=Af6Ka0Bmflo) outlines the process and shows how to overcome most problems:

 - Click on the Test icon in Visual Studio Code's left activity bar.
 - A Run Tests play button will appear towards the top-left of the window.
 Click it to run the tests.